poshaughnessy/peteroshaughnessy.com/src/content/posts/2015-11-09-robots-vr-iot-cant-believe-its-javascript.md

 ---
 title: Robots, Virtual Reality and the Internet of Things?
 I Can't Believe It's JavaScript!
 slug: robots-vr-iot-cant-believe-its-javascript
 excerpt: Many of the kinds of applications that we previously would have considered impossible to build in JavaScript, are now possible.
 thumbnail: /images/posts/2015-11-09-robots-vr-iot-cant-believe-its-javascript/thumbnail-cant-believe.jpg
 date: 2015-11-09 00:00:01
 tags: talks, virtual-reality, future-tech, iot, javascript
-template: post.hbs
+layout: post.hbs
 ---

-*This is the blog post version of [a talk I recently gave at JS Monthly](https://docs.google.com/presentation/d/1-ywfHu_o4-7UxAL1G2N-t8isngucMiW849-y1xihhXs/edit?usp=sharing)*
+_This is the blog post version of [a talk I recently gave at JS Monthly](https://docs.google.com/presentation/d/1-ywfHu_o4-7UxAL1G2N-t8isngucMiW849-y1xihhXs/edit?usp=sharing)_

 --

 It’s not that long ago that [many people thought that JavaScript was a “toy” language](http://www.davidarno.org/2010/05/18/why-javascript-is-a-toy-language/).
 I always enjoyed writing JavaScript myself, but I confess that a decade ago, I too, saw it as just a way to do little bits of scripting in the browser - things like clickable tabs, photo galleries and AJAX.
-Not a language that you could build _real_ applications with.
+Not a language that you could build *real* applications with.

 But since then, we have witnessed JavaScript’s meteoric rise.
 This data from Github shows how it’s soared well out in front compared to other languages: